 Snakes generally won’t pursue a human.
 They want to get out of the way and hide.
 Usually a human is bitten by a snake only when a snake is provoked, surprised, feels threatened, chased, cornered or stepped on.

 I’ve been beating around the bush in Australia for over ten years and I’ve probably seen around a dozen living snakes (excluding road kill or other dead sightings).
 That’s an average of not much more than 1 snake per year.
 Many of those snakes were seen whilst driving in a vehicle.
 It’s rare to see a snake when walking through bush.
 They are elusive creatures and will usually get out of your way long before you see them.
-I’m not a snake enthusiast and I don’t deliberately try to photograph snakes.
+I’m not a snake enthusiast and I don’t deliberately try to find or photograph snakes.
 However if I see a snake I’ll get out the camera and take a picture.
 I’ve only ever managed to take a couple of photos of snakes.
 Usually you don’t see them at all and when you do they are usually gone before you can take a shot.
 On our trip around Australia we’ve managed two snake photos – one in Fitzgerald National Park in southern WA and the other in the backyard of the place we stayed at in Katherine, Northern Territory.